StaryVena/pcap_generator/scenarios/http_attack_slowloris/README.md

 # Slowloris
 This scenario is based on  [slowloris.py](https://github.com/gkbrk/slowloris) python script.
-Here is official documentation from https://github.com/gkbrk/slowloris:
+Here is official documentation from the [official repository](https://github.com/gkbrk/slowloris):

 ## What is Slowloris?
 Slowloris is basically an HTTP Denial of Service attack that affects threaded servers.
 It works like this: